drawbu/dotfiles/README.md

 ![Screenshot 2](assets/docs/screenshots/screenshot-2.png)
 ![Screenshot 3](assets/docs/screenshots/screenshot-3.png)

 The wallpaper is the macOS Catalina official dynamic wallpaper (the light scheme change during the day).

 ## :wrench: <samp> INSTALLATION </samp>
+> **Note**
+> For the next steps, im going to refer as the folder you want to put the
+> dotfiles in as `$DOTFILES_PATH`*

+### Apple's Command Line Tools
-### Install Apple's Command Line Tools (these are prerequisites for Git and Homebrew)
+If you're on macOS, you need to install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.
+On any other OS, you don't need it.
 ```bash
 xcode-select --install
 ```